Posts

 More Gift Tree FAQs specific to The Gifted Tree

-Where is the gif tree planted?
+Where is the gift tree planted?

 The gift tree is planted in the forest location of your choosing.
 Unlike other gift tree businesses, The Gifted Tree plants trees around the world, not just in the United States.
 While there are numerous national and state forest locations to choose from in the U.S., you also can choose from 30+ other planting locations worldwide.
 No matter the planting location you finally select, the tree is planted by one of our trusted non-profit planting partners and will help combat the effects of forest fires, disease and climate change.
 There is also an educational component to the gift tree plantings, especially those planted in developing nations.
 Not only are we planting trees in these regions, but farmers are also being trained in best tree planting methods, nursery preparation, farm conservation and finance, and irrigation management. young smiling children planting trees in MexicoMost of these individuals have no prior knowledge of proper land management techniques, but this training will be a significant factor in the fight against deforestation.
 They also learn methods and techniques to protect trees to withstand local climatic conditions and thus help to ensure the newly planted trees’ long-term survival.